 "We are happy with what the BIM program has achieved.
-We did not only look at tools, but also at what it takes to establish digital twins at Schiphol, at processes, organisational structures and most importantly: Human behaviour.
-Bimsync is an application that is easy to use and fits well with the need to store IFC Models, BCF issues, files and documents, says Stefan van der Weide, Senior Programme Manager [email protected]
+We did not only look at tools but also at what it takes to establish digital twins at Schiphol, at processes, organizational structures, and most importantly: Human behavior.
+Bimsync is an application that is easy to use and fits well with the need to store IFC Models, BCF issues, files, and documents, says Stefan van der Weide, Senior Programme Manager [email protected]

 Bimsync has an essential place in the total IT landscape that Schiphol uses to pursue an object-oriented approach.
 Data has a prominent place in Schiphol's business strategy.
 The data is stored in a common data environment, and from there it is available for various systems.

-The [email protected] Program is a major undertaking that encompasses high ambitions for the entire organisation for utilising the data produced by the multifaceted activities.
+The [email protected] Program is a major undertaking that encompasses high ambitions for the entire organization for utilizing the data produced by the multifaceted activities.

-Their ambitions are equally high: Using the digital twin, Schiphol is growing into a data-driven organisation.
-This entails becoming an organisation that can optimise analyses, processes and operations with the help of integrated data with which deliveries of new projects to be built are accelerated, failure costs during construction will decrease and the work of employees becomes more fun and challenging.
+Their ambitions are equally high: Using the digital twin, Schiphol is growing into a data-driven organization.
+This entails becoming an organization that can optimize analyses, processes, and operations with the help of integrated data with which deliveries of new projects to be built are accelerated, failure costs during construction will decrease and the work of employees becomes more fun and challenging.

 The joint IT Strategy for 2018-2020 is Make IT Easy, and entails going from multiple service management tools to a central tool.
-The aim is becoming fast and flexible through collaboration with chain partners, using Bimsync.
+The aim is to become fast and flexible through collaboration with chain partners, using Bimsync.

 "It's very pleasant to work with Bimsync!
 This is because it is a tool that can be learned quickly, so that project partners do not lose time delivering information products," says Peter Luske, Manager Project Controls at Schiphol.